Fictitious assets are expenses presented as assets.

 Runners Insight:

-Note that any insurance claims require a nominal fee to be paid along with an application claim for processing.
-If there are any such charges then we need to consider it as an expense and the amount of disbursement will reduce to that extent.
+Note that insurance claims require a nominal fee to be paid along with an application for processing.
+If such charges exist, we need to consider them expenses, and the disbursement amount will be reduced accordingly.

 Abnormal Loss Amortization

-The abnormal loss is shown as Non-Current Assets under the grouping of Fictitious assets.
-Every year the abnormal loss is written off as decided by the Management over five years.
+The abnormal loss is shown as Non-Current Assets under the grouping of Fictitious Assets.
+Every year, the abnormal loss is written off as decided by the Management over the next five years.
 The entry will be

 (Being Abnormal Loss amortized)

-Lets consider a different example.
-Assume that the company found confiscation of the property worth $1 Million.
-The loss here is negligible in comparison to the net profits of the company.
-So, it’s advisable to write off the entire loss in the same financial year instead of recognizing it under fictitious assets.
+Let’s consider a different example.
+Assume that the company found the confiscation of property worth $1 million.
+The loss here is negligible in comparison to the company’s net profits.
+So, writing off the entire loss in the same financial year is advisable instead of recognizing it under fictitious assets.

 Advantages:

-Ensures following of the Matching concept of recording the expenses against the relating income
+Ensures following of the Matching concept of recording the expenses against the related income

 Disadvantages:

-Determining the total costs that need to be considered a Fictitious asset isn’t easy, and it involves understanding the nature of the transaction and industry proficiency.
+Determining the total costs that need to be considered for a Fictional asset isn’t easy.
+It involves understanding the nature of the transaction and industry proficiency.

 Fictitious assets increase the balance sheet value due to deferred expenses or abnormal losses, which are not representative of the entity’s asset value.
-There will be unnecessary increase in asset balances which are not real.
+There will be an unnecessary increase in non-real asset balances.

 Frequently Asked Questions: